NewViewNewBeginning/project-01-CI/README.md

 ### Images

-* I used images from [Google.com](www.google.com) and there are credited in [credits](#credits) section.
+* I used images from search in [Google.com](www.google.com) and there are credited in [credits](#credits) section.

 [Back to Table of contents](#table-of-contents)
 ___
 # Features

 The website in made on 3 pages.
-Three are accessible from a navigation menu.
+Three are accessible from a navigation menu which always indicate which is currently on by undeline.

 The website has below features: